ivan-nenchev/ivan-nenchev.github.io/_pages/about.md

 About me
 ====
 I am a psychiatrist and psychotherapist at [Charité Universitätsmedizin Berlin](https://psychiatrie-psychotherapie.charite.de/en/research/psychotic_disorders/empathy_and_interpersonal_processes/).
 Since 2022, I have been participating in the Digital Clinician Scientist Program of the Berlin Institute of Health.
 I do both clinical work with people suffering from severe mental illness as well as research at the intersection of psychiatry, linguistics, and natural language processing.
-Since 2024, I have been leading the [Research Group on Language and Natural Language Processing in Psychiatry](https://psychiatrie-psychotherapie.charite.de/en/research/research_group_language_and_natural_language_processing_in_psychiatry/) at Charité – Universitätsmedizin Berlin.
-In my free time, I curate Art Brut exhibitions and row on the lakes around Berlin.
+Since 2024, I have been leading the [Research Group on Language and Natural Language Processing in Psychiatry](https://psychiatrie-psychotherapie.charite.de/en/research/research_group_language_and_natural_language_processing_in_psychiatry/).
+In my free time, I curate [Art Brut exhibitions](https://www.art-cru.de/) and row on the lakes around Berlin.

 <hr>